Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 The concept of SMART goals to achieve your targets has become increasingly popular.
 It helps you set metrics that are easier to follow and execute.
 For your crowdfunding campaign, develop goals that are:

-• Specific: Wanting to raise “a lot” of money might be too vague a goal to follow through.
-A ‘let’s figure it out as we go’ strategy when it comes to crowdfunding might set you up to learn hard lessons eventually.
-Make your goals specific: Do you want to raise a million dollars?
+• Specific: Wanting to raise “a lot” of money might be too vague a goal.
+A ‘let’s figure it out as we go’ strategy for a crowdfunding platform might set you up to learn hard lessons eventually.
+Make your goals specific: Do you want to raise money about a million dollars?
 Do you want to increase your fundraising by 20%?
-Work towards crowdfunding for your nonprofit with these metrics in mind.
+Work towards crowdfunding tips for nonprofits with these metrics in mind.

 • Measurable: Great goals are measurable.
-You need to be able to track your progress to really say how much you’ve achieved.
-In the case of crowdfunding for nonprofits, a daily or weekly growth in funds collected are a starting point to track the progress your campaign has made.
+You need to be able to track your progress to say how much you’ve achieved.
+In the case of crowdfunding for nonprofits, a daily or weekly growth in funds collected is a starting point to track the progress your campaign has made.

-• Achievable: While it may be harnessing all the powers of the universe and positive thinking to believe that you could raise large sums in a short period, in all likelihood, a goal such as that is ambitious.
-Figure out the kind of money campaigns such as yours have raised in a particular amount of time and set your fundraising goal accordingly.
+• Achievable: While it may be harnessing all the powers of the universe and positive thinking to believe that you could raise money that too a large sum in a short period, in all likelihood, a goal such as that is ambitious.
+Figure out the kind of money campaigns such as yours have funds raised in a particular amount of time and set your nonprofit fundraising goal accordingly.

 • Realistic: When setting a goal, you need to consider how much money you require, what your skill sets are, how many volunteers or staff can dedicate time towards this campaign, and what knowledge is necessary to conduct a crowdfunding campaign for a nonprofit.
 With these variables in mind, goal setting becomes much more straightforward.

 • Time-bound: Give your campaign a reasonable amount of time to reach your fundraising goals.
-Some campaigns take off immediately after they are launched, and some need to test the waters before they are optimized for success.
+Some campaigns take off immediately after launching, and some need to test the waters before they are optimized for success.

 2. Know your audience

 Knowing your audience is half the battle won because you can design your plan keeping them in mind.
-Crafting messages and driving your campaign according to its intended audience will be far more effective in the campaign’s success.
-Here are few questions to ask that will help you know your audience better:
+Crafting messages and driving your campaign according to its intended audience will be far more successful.
+Here are a few questions to ask that will help you know your audience better:

 • Who will the campaign be marketed to?